DETAILED ACTION

 Step 2A-Prong 2

-software elements such as programming based on a computer or processor, and electric vehicles (EVs), charging and discharging stations, and a power grid, these limitations are not sufficient to qualify as a practical application being recited in the claims along with the abstract ideas since these elements are invoked as tools to apply the instructions of the abstract ideas in a specific technological environment.
+As per MPEP § 2106.04, while the claims 1-5 recite additional limitations which are hardware or software elements such as a programming-based model, electronic vehicles (EVs), electric vehicle charging and discharging stations, and a power grid, these limitations are not sufficient to qualify as a practical application being recited in the claims along with the abstract ideas since these elements are invoked as tools to apply the instructions of the abstract ideas in a specific technological environment.
 The mere application of an abstract idea in a particular technological environment and merely limiting the use of an abstract idea to a particular technological field do not integrate an abstract idea into a practical application (MPEP § 2106.05 (f) & (h)).

 Evaluated individually, the additional elements do not integrate the identified abstract ideas into a practical application.
 Evaluating the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.